arthurvguide/fifa-quiz-game/README.md

  The website is designed to be easy and user-friendly on all types of devices.
 On desktop, tablet or mobile device there should be no difference for a user to have a fantastic experience.
 All parts are designed to achieve maximum user satisfaction.
 Users will get interaction replying to the questions on the quiz.
  The website is divided in 5 different screens:
   * Introduction Quiz
+   - Few informations about the quiz, and general rules.
   * Username Screen
+   - User can create a username
   * Select League Screen
+   - User has 3 options of leagues, they decide which they want to play
   * Questions Screen
+   - User has to answer the questions in 15 seconds
   * Result Screen
+   - User has a feedback about this answers.

 ### Wireframes
  There are only one wireframes guiding the end design of this project, as the mobile responsivity looks quite similiar to the desktop screen.